ChunjingXiao/CsiGAN/README.md

 All the experiments are the eave-one-subject-out validation.
 In other words, we select one user as the left-out user, and the others as the trained ones.
 For this left-out user, we further evenly divide its data of each category into the unlabeled data set and testing set.

-# Semi-supervised learning experiment
+# CsiGANSemiSupervisedGAN

-CsiGANSemiSupervisedGAN is for the Semi-supervised learning using SignFi data (https://github.com/yongsen/SignFi).
+CsiGANSemiSupervisedGAN is for the Semi-supervised learning experiment of CsiGAN using SignFi data (https://github.com/yongsen/SignFi).
 For this semi-supervised learning experiment, we select 10% of unlabeled data from the left-out user for training the model with training set.
 The SignFi data should be formatted to fit our model.
 And the processed data are too large to be uploaded here, and can be downloaded at: https://pan.baidu.com/s/1L-vrJxJ6v0HujbwjKhG4-g  and the extracted code is: 2stz .

 The codes are tested under python3.5 + tensorflow 1.8 + win7 and NVIDIA TITAN X 12GB GPU.
 To get the recognition accuracy: